JetBrains/lets-plot/docs/geocoding.md

 0 |785807 |warwick |Warwick
 ```
 Once the `Geocoder` object is available, it can be passed to any *Lets-Plot* geom
 supporting the `map` parameter. `map` parameter can be used to simply [draw a GeoDataFrame](#plot-gdf) or to [draw a Geocoder](#plot-geocoder).
-For more coplex plots parameter [map_join](#join) can be used to map data to geometries.
+For more complex plots parameter [map_join](#join) can be used to map data to geometries.

 If necessary, the `Geocoder` object can be transformed to a geopandas `GeoDataFrame` using one of `get_centroids()`, `get_boundaries()`, or `get_limits()` methods.

 All coordinates are in the EPSG:4326 coordinate reference system (CRS).

-Note what executing geocoding queries requires an internet connection.
+Note that an internet connection is required to execute geocoding queries.

 <a id="examples"></a>
 ## Examples

-* Variious geocoding cases with maps: [geocoding_examples.ipynb](https://nbviewer.jupyter.org/github/JetBrains/lets-plot/blob/master/docs/examples/jupyter-notebooks/geocoding_examples.ipynb)
+* Various geocoding cases with maps: [geocoding_examples.ipynb](https://nbviewer.jupyter.org/github/JetBrains/lets-plot/blob/master/docs/examples/jupyter-notebooks/geocoding_examples.ipynb)

 * Geocoding the US counties: [map_US_household_income.ipynb](https://nbviewer.jupyter.org/github/JetBrains/lets-plot/blob/master/docs/examples/jupyter-notebooks/map_US_household_income.ipynb)